Employee Resignation Announcement (with Email Samples)

 How to Make an Employee Resignation Announcement (resignation announcement email to staff)

-Start off by stating the purpose of the email, which is the resignation of an employee
+Start by stating the email’s purpose, which is the employee’s resignation from the company.

-If the employee is leaving on a positive note, you might want to include those details within the email
+If the employee is leaving on a positive note, you might want to include those details in the email.

-List the last day of employment along with the departing employees name.
-This will give others within the organization the ability to say their goodbyes and prepare for what’s next
+List the last day of employment along with the departing employee’s name.
+This will allow others within the organization to say their goodbyes and prepare for what’s next.

 5. What’s going to happen next

-Do your best to provide details around filling the open role and how you will be managing the role responsibilities until then
+Do your best to provide details about filling the open role and how you will manage the responsibilities until then.

 Related: